Bell Beaker culture: Balearic Islands

 Beaker with Sun cross on the base.

-Radiocarbon dating currently indicates a 1,200-year duration for the use of the Beaker pottery on the Balearic Islands, between about 2475 and 1300 BC.
+Radiocarbon dating currently indicates a 1,200-year duration for the use of the Beaker pottery on the Balearic Islands, between about 2475 and 1300 BCE.
 Some evidence exists of all-corded pottery in Mallorca, generally considered the most ancient Bell Beaker pottery, possibly indicating an even earlier Beaker settlement at c.
-2700 BC.
+2700 BCE.
 However, in several regions, this type of pottery persisted long enough to permit other possibilities.
 Suárez Otero (1997) postulated this corded Beakers entered the Mediterranean by routes both through the Atlantic coast and eastern France.
 Bell Beaker pottery has been found in Mallorca and Formentera, but has not been observed in Menorca or Ibiza.
 Collective burials in dolmen structures in Ibiza could be contrasted against the individual burials in Mallorca.
 In its latest phase (c.1750–1300 cal BC) the local Beaker context became associated with the distinctive ornamented Boquique pottery demonstrating clear maritime links with the (megalithic) coastal regions of Catalonia, also assessed to be directly related to the late Cogotas complex.
 In most of the areas of the mainland, Boquique pottery falls into the latter stages of the Bell Beaker complex, as well.
 Along with other evidence during the earlier Beaker period in the Balearics, c.
-2400–2000 BC, as shown by the local presence of elephant ivory objects together with significant Beaker pottery and other finds, this maritime interaction can be shown to have a long tradition.
+2400–2000 BCE, as shown by the local presence of elephant ivory objects together with significant Beaker pottery and other finds, this maritime interaction can be shown to have a long tradition.
 The abundance of different cultural elements that persisted towards the end of the Bronze Age, show a clear continuity of different regional and intrusive traditions.

 The presence of perforated Beaker pottery, traditionally considered to be used for making cheese, at Son Ferrandell-Oleza and at Coval Simó confirms the introduction of production and conservation of dairy.
 Also, the presence of spindles at sites like Son Ferrandell-Oleza or Es Velar d'Aprop point to knowledge of making thread and textiles from wool.
 However, more details on the strategies for tending and slaughtering the domestic animals involved are forthcoming.
 Being traditionally associated with the introduction of metallurgy, the first traces of copper working in the Balearics were also clearly associated with Bell Beakers.

 Central Europe

 Gold lunula from Lower Saxony, Germany.

 In their large-scale study on radiocarbon dating of the Bell Beakers, J. Müller and S. Willingen established that the Bell Beaker Culture in Central Europe started c.
-2500 BC.
+2500 BCE.
 Two great coexisting and separate Central European cultures – the Corded Ware with its regional groups and the Eastern Group of the Bell Beaker Culture – form the background to the Late Copper Age and Early Bronze Age.
 The Makó-Kosihy-Čaka culture, indigenous to the Carpathians, may be included as a third component.
 Their development, diffusion and long-range changes are determined by the great river systems.